11 Lost Places in Berlin (and Nearby) You can Visit Legally

 Summary: Lost Places in Berlin and nearby are worth visiting

-As I’ve mentioned in the introduction, this is by no means a complete list of lost places in and near Berlin.
-It contains lost places that you can (or could) visit legally by simply purchasing a ticket for a tour.
+Urban exploration and photographing lost places is a rewarding experience.
+I hope I could inspire you to visit one of the lost places in Berlin I’ve mentioned in this blog post.
+This list of modern ruins is by no means a complete list of lost places in Berlin and nearby.
+It contains places that you can (or could) visit legally by simply purchasing a ticket for a tour.

 If you look for a more eerie experience and decayed buildings, visit the abandoned Surveillance Station at Teufelsberg, or take a day and visit one of the abandoned airports or sanatoriums I mentioned in this blog post.